 D. Recordkeeping

-[Note: The Act requires school districts to retain records to document compliance with the requirements of 7 C.F.R. § 210.30.]
+[Note: The Act requires school districts to retain records to document compliance with the requirements of 7 Code of Federal Regulations section 210.30.]

 The school district will retain records to document compliance with the requirements of the wellness policy.
 The records to be retained include, but are not limited to: